-The first file you may spot in the archive is the mime-type file, which states the this archive is *really* an EPUB publication.
+The first file you may spot in the zip archive is the mimetype file, which states that this archive is *really* an EPUB publication.

 The content of this text file must be “application/epub+zip” and nothing else.
-This is how the reading system will know that he can process the ebook.
+This is how an EPUB reading system will assured he can process the ebook.